Highlands Museum of the Arts

+Highlands MoTA is thrilled to partner once again with Ringling College of Art by bringing “From West to East” to Highlands County.
+Exhibiting artist include; Hugh Davies, Claudia Cambie-Jones, Mark Anderson, Vicky Randall, Steven Strenk, and Dustin Juengel.
 The purpose of this exhibition is to give a broad understanding of the range and variety of contemporary Fine Art practice across a spectrum of current media, including painting, printmaking, sculpture, digital imagery and projection.
 Work by these artists, who serve on the Faculty of Fine Arts at Ringling College of Art and Design, has been widely exhibited both nationally and internationally.
-MOTA is thrilled to partner with Ringling and host this exhibit.

 Chairman – Barb Hall